Improving the User Journey

 The UI design solutions we propose after the analysis involves the following changes:

-New information elements added to the product page: event duration, event location, and transport information.
+✅ New information elements on the product page: event duration, event location, and transport information.

 Final Note: The results of the proposed UI design solutions were not tested, as this case study project was conducted in a study group.